chrisshiplet/btcbar/README.md

 ### 2.1.2

 * Uses new HTTPS MtGox API to fix "json error"
-* Organized repo and project better
+* Better organization for repo and XCode project
 * Standardizes use of commas in tickers

 ### 2.1.1